Color television: Middle East

 Nearly all of the countries in the Middle East use PAL.
 The first country in the Middle East to introduce color television was Lebanon in 1967.
 Jordan, Iraq, and Oman, become second in the early 1970s.
-Saudi Arabia, the United Arab Emirates, Kuwait, Bahrain, and Qatar followed in the mid-1970s, but Israel and Cyprus continued to broadcast in black and white until the early 1980s.
+Saudi Arabia, the United Arab Emirates, Kuwait, Bahrain, and Qatar followed in the mid-1970s, but Israel mostly continued to broadcast in black and white until the early 1980s, despite also introducing it for some events in the 70s.
 Israeli television even erased the color signals using a device called the mehikon.

 Africa

-The first color television service in Africa was introduced on the Tanzanian island of Zanzibar, in 1973, using PAL. also in 1973, MBC of Mauritius broadcast the OCAMM Conference, in color, using SECAM.
+The first color television service in Africa was introduced on the Tanzanian island of Zanzibar, in 1973, using NTSC (Tanzania was the only African country that used NTSC).
+MBC of Mauritius broadcast the OCAMM Conference, in color, using SECAM in 1973.
 At the time, South Africa did not have a television service at all, owing to opposition from the apartheid regime, but in 1976, one was finally launched.
-Nigeria adopted PAL for color transmissions in 1974 in the Benue Plateau state in the north central region of the country, but countries such as Seychelles continued with black and white until 1985 respectively.
+Nigeria adopted PAL for color transmissions in 1975 in the Benue Plateau state in the north central region of the country, but countries such as Seychelles continued with black and white until 1985.
 The Sierra Leone Broadcasting Service (SLBS) started television broadcasting in 1963 as a cooperation between the SLBS and commercial interests; coverage was extended to all districts in 1978 when the service was also upgraded to color.

 The last country in Africa to introduce color television was Ghana in 1985.